testing-library/native-testing-library-docs/docs/install.md

 > unexpected behavior and have a sub-optimal experience if you do not use the preset.

 This library includes an easy to adopt and reliable Jest preset to maximize the confidence you have in your tests.
-It extends the `react-native` preset, and was created order to more closely mimic behavior you would expect from any other member of the `testing-library` family.
+It extends the `react-native` preset, and was created in order to more closely mimic behavior you would expect from any other member of the `testing-library` family.

 ```diff